UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can a downed power line electrocute you through the ground?

 Yes, electricity can energize the ground around the contact point, creating a dangerous voltage difference between your feet.
-This effect is known as step voltage and can easily deliver a lethal shock if you unknowingly walk through the energized area.
-That is exactly why keeping a minimum 35-foot distance from the wire is absolutely crucial for your survival.
+This effect is known as step potential and can easily deliver a lethal shock if you unknowingly walk through the energized area.
+That is exactly why keeping a safe perimeter is absolutely crucial.

 Is it safe to drive over a downed power line?

 No, you should never attempt to drive over a fallen wire under any circumstances.
-Your vehicle’s rubber tires are not absolute insulators against utility-grade voltage, and the active line can easily become tangled in your vehicle’s axle.
-A snagged wire can pull down additional utility poles right onto your car and permanently trap the driver inside.
+Your vehicle’s rubber tires are not absolute insulators against utility-grade voltage, and the active line can easily become tangled in your axle, trapping you inside or pulling down additional poles.

 How long does it take for utility companies to fix downed wires?